 Over our many years working as manufacturing leaders to improve productivity, we’ve experienced firsthand the importance of strong frontline leadership in driving organizational success.
 That’s why at POWERS, it is a requirement to have been a frontline leader to work on our team and why frontline leadership development is one of our primary focus areas.

 In the rapidly changing landscape of American manufacturing, leaders at all levels must adapt and develop their skills to remain competitive.
-As the new year begins to unfold, American manufacturing will come up against new challenges that will strain its resources and burden leaders out on the front line—much like the previous few years.
+As the economy continues to present challenges at many levels, American manufacturing will come up against new obstacles that will strain its resources and burden leaders out on the front line.

-In this article, let’s look at ten of the frontline leadership skills that, in our experience, will be most important for US manufacturers to stay ahead of market stressors in the coming year and the years to follow.
+In this article, let’s look at ten of the frontline leadership skills that, in our experience, will be most important for US manufacturers to stay ahead of market stressors in the short term and over the long haul.
 We’ll also cover four skill areas that are often overlooked but can be the difference makers in increasing your value and improving the bottom line.

 10 Essential Leadership Skills to Develop in Your Frontline Managers and Supervisors